 The on-air studio felt like a sacred inner sanctum.
 One entered through a door leading to a slightly upward-inclined hallway to a second door.
 The studio was actually suspended above the floor underneath and supported by pads to eliminate any vibrations from the street or the subway below the building.

 I called a 1978 meeting for the announcers to collectively decide what we wanted in our new contract, which I would then convey to AFTRA.
-Other than more pay, we wanted little else, except maybe time and a half for working holidays or getting compensatory days-off.
-AFTRA’s Irv Lewis worked on our behalf and advised us that getting raises plus that time and a half- deal might not be easy.
+Other than more pay, we wanted little else, except maybe time-and-a-half for working holidays or getting compensatory days off.
+AFTRA’s Irv Lewis worked on our behalf and advised us that getting raises plus that time-and-a-half deal might not be easy.
 The negotiations stretched out for many months.
-Ultimately we got slight raises plus an agreement about the time and a half, neither Richer nor us becoming combative.
+Ultimately we got slight raises plus an agreement about the time-and-a-half, with neither Richer nor us becoming combative.

 During that same year, Richer called us four full-timers together to talk about some “really bad news.”
 First and foremost, bad news for him and GAF.
 The National Labor Relations Board had ruled on the AFTRA/Bob Adams suit about his firing and ruled against GAF.
 “So we have to take Bob back,” Richer said, clearly dismayed.
 “This is a problem; we only have slots for four full-timers, so I have to let one of you go.
 Gordon, you were the last one hired, so, I’m sorry, but we can’t afford to keep you on full-time staff.”

 I couldn’t believe what I was hearing; this was more astonishing than threatening.
-How could Bob think he’s get away with it?
-AFTRA would have instantly contested about dismissal without cause, especially due to my being shop steward.
+How could Bob think he’d get away with it?
+AFTRA would have instantly contested a dismissal without cause, especially due to my being shop steward.
 Maybe he thought I’d not contest what he said.
 But I did.
 “Bob,” I replied, “Jim was the last one hired.”
 Sitting there, Jim was clearly distressed.